lukealford/aunt/README.md

-# Aussiebb Tray
+# Aussiebb Aussie usage notification tool(AUNT)

-Display your current usage stats in the tray(Currently windows only).
+Aussie BB AUNT will display your current usage stats in the tray.

+Aussie BB AUNT is cross platform is tested on, windows, osx and linux.

 ## Installation